Dry Eye Disease

 Our tear film is made up of three distinct layers that work together to keep the eyes moist and comfortable

 The lipid layer is produced by tiny oil-secreting glands in the eyelids called Meibomian glands.
 When these glands are blocked or don’t function properly, the oil layer becomes deficient.
 This leads to quicker evaporation of the tears, making the tear film unstable and resulting in Evaporative Dry Eye.
-In simple terms, when the oily protection is lost, tears dry up faster than they should, causing the eyes to feel dry, irritated, and uncomfortable.

 What is the most common cause of Evaporative Dry Eye?